-That’s not to say Graciosa is dull; quite the opposite – it’s violent volcanic past is only too evident when you take the plunge down into the volcano at Furna do Enxofre.
-A unique geological phenomenon, this enormous lava cave is an extraordinary sight: 200m in diameter, with a magnificent vaulted ceiling 50m high (made up of perfect cross-sections of volcanic prisms), its own underground sulphurous lake, and it’s only accessible via a vertigo-inducing 80-year-old stone spiral staircase (we counted 183 steps).
+That’s not to say Graciosa is dull; quite the opposite – it’s violent volcanic past is only too evident when you take the plunge down into the caldera at Furna do Enxofre.
+A unique geological phenomenon, this enormous lava cave is an extraordinary sight: 200m in diameter with a magnificent vaulted ceiling 50m high (made up of perfect cross-sections of volcanic prisms), its own underground sulphurous lake, and it’s only accessible via a vertigo-inducing 80-year-old stone spiral staircase (we counted 183 steps !).
 The Azores has more than its fair share of impressive geological phenomena, but Furna do Enxofre is one of our favourites.